inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-and-overview.rst

 - which roads will be closed?

-Conceptually InaSAFE combines one exposure layer (e.g. buildings) with one hazard scenario (e.g. flooding) and returns an impact layer along with textual staticial summary.
+Conceptually InaSAFE combines one exposure layer (e.g. buildings) with one hazard scenario (e.g. flooding) and returns an impact layer along with textual statistical summary.

 InaSAFE is framed around questions such as:

-**"In the event of *a flood similar to the 2007 Jakarta event* how many *people* might need *evacuating*."**
+"In the event of **a flood similar to the 2007 Jakarta event** how many *people* might need *evacuating*."**

 .. image:: /static/socialisation/inasafe_concept.png